Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 That’s right, you can go for dinner on board a decommissioned 1967 Victoria Line tube carriage at Walthamstow Pumphouse Museum, at their regular supper clubs hosted by some amazing guest chefs.
 Definitely one of the coolest places in London for a unique dining experience!

 Find out more about the Underground Supper Club here.

 BAPS Shri Swaminarayan Mandir Temple, Neasden

 Shri Swaminarayan Mandir is a huge Hindu temple in the multicultural area of Neasden in north-west London, although when you see it you could easily mistake it for being somewhere in south-east Asia instead.

-The beautiful traditional Hindu temple stands at 70 feet high and is made entirely out of stone, with each section intricately carved back in the town of Kandla in India before being shipped over to London to be reassembled.
+The beautiful traditional Hindu temple stands 70 feet high and is made entirely out of stone, with each section intricately carved back in the town of Kandla in India before being shipped over to London to be reassembled.
 Plus the temple is just as amazing on the inside as it is from the outside, with a colourful central mandir and individual shrines to each of the deities.

-The local community are obviously very proud of the impressive temple and therefore it is open and free for anyone to visit, and they even offer guided tours.
+The local community is obviously very proud of the impressive temple and therefore it is open and free for anyone to visit, and they even offer guided tours.
 Just remember that it is still a place of worship so dress modestly and remove your shoes before entering.

 BONUS – London hidden gems tours: